Kvitekvist/Auriel-s-Dream/README.md

 Not included because (NIB): Not needed unless you play as a dual wield champ.
 I like to keep "things" to a minimum.
 3. Weapon Throw VR.
 Throw melee weapons, including bound weapons.
 Very powerful.
 NIB: I find it too powerful.
 4. VRIK Rift-Index-WMR Controller Bindings.
-Spesific bindings recommended for Rift / Index users.
+Specific bindings recommended for Rift / Index users.
 NIB: Only relevant for some users.
 5. Spellsiphon - Immersive Combat.
 Very powerful and different way of magic gameplay.
 NIB: Too powerful and changes the game too much from the Vanilla experience.